Sundrum and Barclaugh, Ayrshire.

 The Coats family added ‘The Coats House’ between the mews and the original castle.

-In 1936, Sundrum was sold to an hotel consortium, however, by 1984, and after several proprietorships, it was almost derelict, making some people suspect that an old curse might actually be true!
+In 1936, Sundrum was sold to a hotel consortium, however, by 1984, and after several proprietorships, it was almost derelict, making some people suspect that an old curse might be true!

 Sundrum shall sink,